WindowsCommandPrompt/Asg-Page-1/ID Assignment 2/ID Assignment 2.md

   <li> List of bugs fixed + how does this bug impact normal functionality of the website as a whole </li>
   <li> Technology used </li>
   <li> Testing </li>
+  <li> List of javascript codes that you may want to categorise them as good...? </li>
   <li> Acknowledgements </li>
 </ul>